NZCA releases ‘Protecting New Zealand’s Rivers’ paper

 - A government agency should be given the responsibility to protect rivers.

-- The use and development of our rivers is running ahead of their protection.
-The balance between use, development and protection of rivers needs to be corrected by increasing the emphasis upon protection.
+- The balance between use, development and protection of rivers needs to be corrected by increasing the emphasis upon protection.

 - Our rivers are under increasing pressure from development and intensive agriculture – the water take has almost doubled in the past 10 years and at the same time water quality has fallen.
 Freshwater surveys show that many places are not safe to swim.

-- The time to act is now.
-The Conservation Authority fears that if steps are not taken to protect our best rivers we will lose them.
+- If steps are not taken to protect our best rivers we will lose them.